 Greetings for the day!!
 We are really thankful to you for your consistent support towards the conference Genetic Engineering 2013 and for efficiently managing the conference.

-We would like to know your experience during the conference days.
-Also I would like to have your feedback for Genetic Engineering 2013 and Suggestions for the upcoming Genetic Engineering 2014.
+We would like to know about your experience during the conference days.
+Also, I would like to have your feedback for Genetic Engineering 2013 and Suggestions for the upcoming Genetic Engineering 2014.

 Your Suggestion and feedback value a lot for us for further proceedings.
 Thank for your cooperation.
 Awaiting for your early response

 Hello!
 I am happy to provide you my honest feedback about Genetic Engineering 2013.
 I hope you take my comments/suggestions to heart.
 If not, I will certainly never attend another OMICS meeting.
 Frankly, it was by far the worst, most unorganized meeting I have ever attended in my nearly 30 years as a scientist.
 It was a total sham of a meeting.
 In no particular order, here are my complaints:

 1) The meeting was shortened to 2 days from 3 with no notice.
 We were not notified of this change in any way other than when the final program was available online, it covered only 2 days instead of 3.
 People came from all over the world for this meeting.
 They need time to make flight changes etc. Personally I drove so it wasn’t a problem, however, I did end up paying for an extra night for a room that I did not need.
 In these tight budget times, as a Government scientist, we can only attend at most one meeting per year.
 To waste money on a room we did not need is inexcusable.
 We should be all notified in advance before the length of a meeting is changed.